.NET 8 Features - What's new in .NET 8?

 .NET 8 addresses security vulnerabilities by enabling cryptographic signing of assemblies, allowing developers to verify the authenticity and integrity of dependencies before they are integrated into the application.

-Moreover, secure source control practices are emphasized in .NET 8, facilitating the use of signed Git commits and ensuring that the source code remains secure throughout its development lifecycle.
+Moreover, .NET 8 emphasizes secure source control practices, facilitating the use of signed Git commits and ensuring that the source code remains secure throughout its development lifecycle.
 By enforcing secure source control practices, .NET 8 minimizes the risk of unauthorized changes and malicious code injections, reinforcing the integrity of the application’s source code.

 1. Improvements to Auth and Identity in ASP.NET Core